hamidshahid/webdockerfiles/README.md

-# webdockerfiles
+# Web Docker files

-The repository contain docker files for typical web user scenario
+The project contains docker files for developers creating web application using .net core and NPM.